 The 11 most common questions I hear from new parents

 Every new parent has questions—and I’m here to answer yours.
-Thanks to our sponsor Crane, maker of fabulous cool-mist humidifiers, I was happy to participate in a Facebook Live event recently in which I got to answer new parents’ most common questions (scroll through to watch the whole event!).
+Thanks to our supporter Crane, maker of fabulous cool-mist humidifiers, I was happy to participate in a Facebook Live event recently in which I got to answer new parents’ most common questions (scroll through to watch the whole event!).

 What are the most important things I should be prepared for in that first week my baby is home?